 Forty-seven percent of part-time workers would like a full-time job:

 The term “underemployed” refers to this 47 percent of the population.
-Men, young people, the less educated, lower income, and non-whites are more likely to be underemployed:Lisa Wade is a professor of sociology at Occidental College.
+Men, young people, the less educated, lower income, and non-whites are more likely to be underemployed:Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
 You can follow her on Twitter, Facebook, and Instagram.